About This Chapter

 21. ATP: Definition & Molecules

 ATP is the molecule that fuels life.
-It is where our cells get the energy needed to perform its tasks.
-This lesson will define ATP, explain its structure, and briefly explain how it works.
+It is where our cells get the energy needed to perform their tasks.
+This lesson will define ATP, explain its structure, and briefly outline how it works.

 22. Adduction: Definition, Example & Exercises